dataluscorp/browser/docs/setup/macos_build.rst

     ``bin`` directory to your ``PATH``, as your shell probably won't pick up our changes in ``~/.zshenv``.

-2. Bootstrap a copy of the Firefox source code
+2. Bootstrap a copy of the Datalus source code
 ----------------------------------------------

-Now that your system is ready, we can download the source code and have Firefox automatically download the other dependencies it needs.
-The below command will download a lot of data (years of Firefox history!) then guide you through the interactive setup process.
+Now that your system is ready, we can download the source code and have Datalus automatically download the other dependencies it needs.
+The below command will download a lot of data (years of Datalus history!) then guide you through the interactive setup process.

 .. code-block:: shell